bandaangosta/minimal-flask-pandas/README.md

     docker build -t minimalflaskpandas -f Dockerfile.xxx . docker run -it --rm -p 80:80 --name my_minimalflaskpandas minimalflaskpandas

-If tested OK, you can run the app in background:
+If tested OK, you can run the app in background (will restart on reboot):

-   docker run --detach -p 80:80 --restart unless-stopped --name my_minimalflaskpandas minimalflaskpandas   (to run on reboot)
+    docker run --detach -p 80:80 --restart unless-stopped --name my_minimalflaskpandas minimalflaskpandas